damonchandler/ansible/qs_local_passwd/qs_local_passwd_change/README.md

 openssl passwd -6 -salt (*salted_passphrase_to_be_included_in_the_hash*)

-(*The second option allows you to provide a hidden password at terminal versus the python3 method which may place your intended password into bash history.*)
+(*The second option allows you to provide a hidden password at terminal versus the python3 method which may place your intended password into bash history*)

 The parameters can also be invoked dynamically by passing the '-e' option when running Ansible locally or via ansible-pull.
-This can also be set in Ansible Tower/AWX as an extra var in YAML of JSON format.
+This can also be set in Ansible Tower/AWX as an extra var in YAML or JSON format.
 As follows:

 ansible-playbook or ansible-pull